 Rand Fishkin agrees that there are potentially untapped opportunities out there for you to leverage.
-For example, there are almost certainly keywords in your niche that your competitors aren’t targeting yet.
+For example, there are almost certainly keywords in your niche that your competitors aren’t targeting.

 As you strive to reach the “content marketing maturity” zone, make a commitment to move beyond producing the same type of content that your competitors publish.

-User intent is the new SEO rule, but that doesn’t mean you should neglect keyword research.
+User intent is the new SEO rule.
+But, that doesn’t mean that you should neglect keyword research.
 After all, keywords reveal the mindset of your target audience.
 If you can decipher their intent, your content will be more effective.

 A typical content gap is when your competitors only write blog posts, articles and other kinds of text-based content.
 They forget that 90% of the information that gets transmitted to the brain is visual.